Fast Hyperspectral Neutron Tomography: Fast Hyperspectral Reconstruction (FHR)

 \section{Fast Hyperspectral Reconstruction (FHR)}

 Figure~\ref{fig:FHR_pipeline} illustrates the three steps in FHR consisting of subspace extraction, MBIR reconstruction, and subspace expansion.
-FHR reduces the spectral dimension during subspace extraction, then performs volumetric reconstruction in this lower dimensional space, and finally restores the spectral dimension using subspace expansion.
+FHR reduces the spectral dimension during subspace extraction, then performs volumetric reconstruction in this lower-dimensional space, and finally restores the spectral dimension using subspace expansion.
 We can think of the algorithm as ``dehydrating'' the data in the sinogram domain and then ``rehydrating'' in the reconstruction domain.

 Figure~\ref{fig:sub_ext} illustrates the subspace extraction step of FHR in which the high-dimensional hyperspectral views $p \in \mathbb{R}^{N_p \times N_k}$ are decomposed into low-dimensional subspace views $V^s \in \mathbb{R}^{N_p \times N_s}$ and a corresponding dictionary of subspace basis vectors $D^s \in \mathbb{R}^{N_k \times N_s}$.
-Here $N_s$ is the subspace dimension chosen such that $N_m<N_s<<N_k$.
-The decomposition can be obtained by solving the non-negative matrix factorization (NMF) \cite{pauca2006nmf, lee2000nmf, zhang2022nmf, lee1999nmf} problem given by
+Here, $N_s$ is the dimension of the intermediate subspace, and typically $N_m \leq N_s<<N_k$.
+The decomposition can then be obtained by solving the non-negative matrix factorization (NMF) \cite{pauca2006nmf, lee2000nmf, zhang2022nmf} problem given by

+NMF was implemented with non-negative double singular value decomposition (NNDSVD) initialization and coordinate descent solver that uses fast hierarchical alternating least squares (Fast HALS).
+For the software implementation, we used the scikit-learn Python package \cite{scikit-learn}.

-Since $N_s<<N_k$, operations performed in the subspace domain are much faster compared to in the hyperspectral domain.
-Also, the residual difference from the decomposition $\epsilon = p-V^s (D^s)^\top$ primarily consists of spectral noise which is effectively removed from the data.
+Since $N_s<<N_k$, operations performed in the subspace domain are much faster compared to those in the hyperspectral domain.
+Also, the residual difference from the decomposition $\epsilon = p-V^s (D^s)^\top$ primarily consists of spectral noise, which is effectively removed from the data.

+The choice of $N_s$ generally depends on the number of materials in the sample.
+We choose $N_s = \lceil \beta N_m \rceil$, where $\beta \geq 1$ is a user-selectable parameter.
+Ideally, one might expect that $\beta=1$ would be the best choice.
+However, in Section~\ref{ssec:subspace_dim}, we demonstrate that it is better to pick $N_s$ to be larger than the number of materials.
+When $N_s=N_m$, then the intermediate subspace has exactly the required dimension under ideal conditions.
+However, in practice, the signal can fall outside the selected subspace due to noise-induced error in the subspace estimation or nonlinearities in the system that increase the dimensionality of the signal.
+We note that system nonlinearities can arise from physical effects such as neutron scattering, partial volume effects, energy resolution effects, and detector physics.
+Consequently, in this research, we will use $\beta=3$.